Cookies on the Healthspan site

-The food we eat each day impacts many physiological processes that can affect the way we perform both mentally and physically.
 The components of food can influence our perception of energy levels through different mechanisms, be it via the metabolic breakdown of food releasing energy for day-to-day activities, the provision of micro components that allow metabolism to take place or through stimulation of the brain and central nervous system (CNS) making us feel more alert.
-These could all be seen as potentially ‘energy boosting’ which is a popular phrase commonly used to describe certain foods.
+These could all be seen as potentially 'energy-boosting', which is a popular phrase commonly used to describe certain foods.

 In terms of actual energy provision, carbohydrate and fat are the primary sources of energy in the foods we eat and although more limited, protein can also be used if required.
 Throughout exercise, fuel use depends on the intensity and duration of that performed.
-During high intensity bouts of exercise carbohydrate is the predominant fuel compared to longer duration lower intensity exercise where fat use increases.
-The brain and CNS rely on carbohydrate as a major energy source but is adaptable and can also use fat (ketones) (Jeukendrup and Gleeson, 2010, McLaren and Morton, 2012).
+During high-intensity bouts of exercise carbohydrate is the predominant fuel compared to longer duration lower intensity exercise where fat use increases.
+The brain and CNS rely on carbohydrate as a major energy source but is adaptable and can also use fat (ketones).1, 2

-Many of the micronutrients in food play important biological functions in the metabolic processes producing energy, for example many of the B vitamins are co factors in the pathways of energy metabolism.
-The omega 3 fats found in some foods are essential for normal brain function and may impact mood and cognition (Gomez-Pinilla, 2008).
-Some food constituents can act as CNS stimulants and induce a feeling of energy and alertness.
-Caffeine found in coffee, tea and chocolate is such an example and many studies have found a beneficial effect of caffeine on sport performance (Meeusen, 2014).
+Many of the micronutrients in food play important biological functions in the metabolic processes producing energy, for example, many of the B vitamins are co-factors in the pathways of energy metabolism.
+The omega 3 fats found in some foods are essential for normal brain function and may impact mood and cognition.3 Some food constituents can act as CNS stimulants and induce a feeling of energy and alertness.
+Caffeine found in coffee, tea and chocolate is such an example and many studies have found a beneficial effect of caffeine on sports performance.4

 A great source of low glycaemic index (GI) carbohydrate, rich in soluble fibre to help regulate blood glucose and sustain energy levels for longer.
 A good source of magnesium, needed for muscle and nerve function, zinc to support immunity and manganese involved in carbohydrate and fat metabolism.